 - The pre-Time0 is the average of the first 10 ms of the downloaded data.
-For example, if you download from -200 ms to +500 ms, the pre-Time0 data is calculated from -200 to -190 ms - The X offset from Table 4 (Section 2.9.1) is added into the unfiltered X data - X data (including the offset) and the Y data are filtered separately, then the Length Change is calculated using the filtered X and Y data.
+For example, if you download from -200 ms to +500 ms, the pre-Time0 data is calculated from -200 to -190 ms - The X offset from Table 6 is subtracted from the unfiltered X data - X data (including the offset) and the Y data are filtered separately, then the Length Change is calculated using the filtered X and Y data.